EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Configure-a-guest-operating-system.md

 1. Copy the IP-Address **10.1.200.160** from this web page into the clipboard.
 1. In **PM-SRV20 on PM-SRV1 - Virtual Machine Connection**, at the prompt **Enter static IP address (Blank=Cancel)**, press CTRL+V.

-    > Can you paste the the IP address?
+    > Nothing happens.
+The virtual machine does not have a shared clipboard with the client computer.

 1. In the menu, click **Clipboard**, **Type clipboard text**.
 1. Ensure, the IP address **10.1.200.160** was typed and press ENTER.